Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 13.31.51 UTC
+- WIB: Sabtu, 14 September 2024 14.21.47 UTC
-- WITA: Sabtu, 14 September 2024 14.31.51 UTC
+- WITA: Sabtu, 14 September 2024 15.21.47 UTC
-- WIT: Sabtu, 14 September 2024 15.31.51 UTC
+- WIT: Sabtu, 14 September 2024 16.21.47 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational